-- 1 1/2 teaspoon of garlic powder, divided
+- 1 ½ teaspoon garlic powder - divided

 - Transfer the squash halves to a rimmed baking sheet with the inside facing down.
 Roast for about 40-45 minutes or until the squash is tender and the inside can be shredded with a fork.